bkesterbyld/maroon-potato/src/pages/index.md

       #### Save your brain for high level work

       Above is a global computing network that replaces databases, backend coding and infrastructure.
-It's API-first, so it's easy to get existing data into Above, process it, and send it back out to your apps and features.
-The experience is no code and fast, freeing you to focus on interfaces, client logic and other high level work.
+It's ready for your existing data sets and give you an environment to transform them into something new.
+The overall experience is no code and fast, freeing you to focus on innovation, interfaces, client logic and other high level work.
     actions: []
     video_embed_html: ''